 Habitat Projects – a total of over $90,000 spent to generate more than $207,500 worth of projects

-· Support of local high school shooting teams – the very talented Luther FFA shooting team has received over $1500 in support in the last 3 years alone
+Support of local high school shooting teams – the very talented Luther FFA shooting team has received thousands of dollars from the Central Oklahoma Chapter to aid them in their pursuits.

-· Donation to the No Child Left Indoors Initiative in Oklahoma in 2016
+Donations to the No Child Left Indoors Initiative and R3 (recruit, reactivate, retention)

 Research Projects – a total of over $2750 donated for research not including volunteer hours

-· Participated in the Timber Land Quail Hunt and Data Collection in south east Oklahoma in 2015 and 2016
+Participated in the Timber Land Quail Hunt and Data Collection in southeast Oklahoma

-· Participated in Fall Covey Counts as part of the National Bobwhite Conservation Initiative at Cross Timbers WMA in south central Oklahoma in 2015.
+Participated in Fall Covey Counts as part of the National Bobwhite Conservation Initiative at Cross Timbers WMA in south central Oklahoma

-· The Platinum Sponsor for the Annual Quail Forever Oklahoma Texas State Habitat Convention.
+Sponsors for the Annual Quail Forever Oklahoma State Habitat Convention

-Thanks to your generous contributions, over $116,000 Total dollars have been spent generating more than $234,000 in projects, education, research and public awareness in just 11 years!
+Thanks to your generous contributions, over $116,000 Total dollars have been spent generating more than $234,000 in projects, education, research and public awareness during our first 13 years!
 Rev. 3/18